 Cruise ships are too large to be considered boats.
 The general rule for determining whether something is a boat or a ship is to ask whether it could reasonably fit on another vessel.
 If the answer is yes, it’s a boat.
 A cruise vessel couldn’t reasonably fit on another vessel, thereby making it a ship.

 Cruises are floating resorts, and any resort experience can feel luxurious compared to our everyday lives at home.
 When you sail, crew clean your room daily and prepare all of your meals.
 You also have access to a pool next to which you can lie to perfect your tan.
-But, in fact, most cruises do not fall into the luxury category.
+But, in fact, most cruises are not fully all-inclusive.

 In industry terms, luxury cruises are all-inclusive or nearly all-inclusive.
 That means fares include all drinks (even soda and alcohol), Wi-Fi, crew gratuities and sometimes shore excursions.
-Most mainstream cruise lines charge extra for all of those extras.
+However, most mainstream cruise lines charge extra for all of those add-ons.

 If you haven’t experienced a cruise before, you might alleviate some of your travel anxiety by overpacking so you feel you’re prepared for any situation.
 Trust us when we tell you it’s not necessary.
 Plan for one daytime outfit per day, plus something a bit nicer for dinner and nighttime activities or theme nights.
 Toss in underwear, socks, a swimsuit and cover-up, pajamas and comfy walking shoes to wear in port, and you’re set.